The problem is so big, affects so many people, requires such drastic cultural shift, that it is hard to wrap words around it.

 Bring the beavers back.
 Beavers have been removed from natural landscapes by the millions.
 Beaver dams retain moisture, create biodiversity and create new springs to regenerate the forest and cool the climate.

 Deforestation is beginning in stressed arid climate areas such as between the Rogue Valley and Eugene, Oregon.
 Some hillsides are starting to not reforest after being hit by clear cuts too many times.

-Ultimately, one child families is the only long-term solution is to reduce the demand for forest and farm products.
+Ultimately, one child families is the only long-term solution to reduce the demand for forest and farm products.
 This reduces human population to 1 billion in 100 years.
 No matter your cause, it’s a lost cause until you reduce human population.
-I am afraid though civilization has made us too short sighted and selfish to enable the only real solution we have as a species.
+I am afraid civilization has made us too short-sighted and selfish to enable the only real solution we have as a species.
 Almost no one in politics has a clue what is happening and what we need to do about it beyond stroking their own ego in the media.

 Having large families was probably okay when I was born, but the population has doubled since then.
 I want people to understand that climate change and extreme forest fires is a societal or cultural problem and no solution short of changing society will make a difference.
 As long as we continue to have large families, every problem you can imagine will continue to happen.
 If there were only 1 billion of us, there would be plenty to go around for us and our fellow species.

 Photo: This is what earth really looks like.
 Can you find my 6’1″ tall son in the photo.
 Stout Grove, Crescent City, CA.

 One of the few places on earth that still looks like earth is the old growth redwoods.
 If you have not been, go on a pilgrimage to see one of the last remaining sacred sites not yet destroyed by civilization.